perez987/Microsoft-Access-in-Java-with-UCanAccess/README.md

 REM pause
 REM exit
 ```
-REM pause line can be left like this or uncommented by removing REM, what it does is stop the flow asking to press a key to continue.
+REM pause line can be left like this or uncommented by removing REM, what it does is stop the flow by asking to press a key to continue.

-The equivalent Terminal command in **macOS** would be (it goes all on one line):
+The equivalent Terminal command in **macOS** would be (goes all on one line):

 ```
 java -cp .:./lib/ucanaccess-5.0.1.jar:./lib/commons-lang3-3.8.1.jar:./lib/commons-logging-1.2.jar:./lib/hsqldb-2.5.0.jar:./lib/jackcess-3.0.1.jar AccessEnJava
 ```

-Notice that period refers to the current folder and path separator is **:** instead of **;** as in Windows.\
+Notice that the dot refers to the current folder and path separator is **:** instead of **;** as in Windows.\
 A script file with .sh extension can be generated to make more comfortable to run the program:

 ```